 In ancient Rome and medieval France, only the aristocracy were allowed to wear pearls.
 In Elizabethan England, only royalty could wear them.
 Pearls became associated with wealth, status, and power, and ordinary people began to desire them as symbols of these things.

 Fascinating myths and legends are associated with the pearl.
 Throughout their history, different cultures have assigned various meanings to pearls.
 Early Chinese myths told of pearls falling from the sky when dragons fought.
-Ancient legend says that pearls were thought to be the tears of the gods, and the Greeks believed that wearing pearls would promote marital bliss and prevent newlywed women from crying.
+Ancient legend says that pearls were thought to be the tears of the gods.
+Pearls have been considered ideal wedding jewelry for centuries because they symbolize purity and innocence.
+The Greeks believed that wearing pearls would promote marital bliss and prevent newlywed brides from crying.
 An Old Arabic legend romantically explains that the pearls formed when moonlight-filled dew drops descended from the sky into the oceans and were swallowed by oysters.
 Another legend has the Hindu god Krishna discovering pearls when he plucks the first one from the sea and presents it to his daughter on her wedding day.
 The Ancient Hebrews believed that pearls had been used by God to decorate the Garden of Eden.
 Roman ladies believed that pearls were lucky and attracted wealth.
 In China, pearls are symbolic of the incomparable beauty of the legendary pearl maiden, XiShi (or Shecy).